ktindiana/operational-sep/README.md

 - Plots of time profiles for >10 MeV, >100 MeV, any user defined-thresholds and fluence spectrum
 - Plots of time profiles and their derivatives as part of the identification of the onset peak

-## Run code from command line (more info in docs/build/html/usage.html):
+## Run code from command line:
+More info in <a href="https://ktindiana.github.io/operational-sep/usage.html" target="_blank">https://ktindiana.github.io/operational-sep/usage.html</a>

 python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot

 **For a start time other than midnight:**\